Salford Corporation Tramways

 Salford Corporation took over operation of the horse-drawn lines it had previously leased to the Manchester Carriage and Tramways Company Limited in 1901, and photos taken in this period clearly show drivers and conductors wearing informal attire such as heavy jackets, flat caps and bowler hats, effectively continuing the policy of their former employers.

-Following electrification, tramcar crews were issued with single-breasted jackets with five buttons (these were brass and carried the full system title and corporation coat of arms — see link) and upright collars; the bearer's left-hand collar carried an employee number (in individual brass numerals), whilst the right-hand collar bore ’S C T’ system initials (in individual brass letters).
+Following electrification, tramcar crews were issued with single-breasted jackets with five buttons (these were brass and carried the full system title and corporation coat of arms — see link) and stand-up collars; the bearer's left-hand collar carried an employee number (in individual brass numerals), whilst the right-hand collar bore ’S C T’ system initials (in individual brass letters).
 Until 1915, motormen were allocated odd numbers, and conductors even numbers (my thanks to the late Ted Gray for this information).
 The collars were embellished with material of a lighter colour than the main body of the jacket — no doubt intended to give a smarter appearance — and this was almost certainly used on the sleeves and trousers, the former having chevrons around the cuffs and the latter being piped.

-From the late Edwardian era onwards, motormen increasingly wore double-breasted, 'lancer-style' tunics with two rows of five buttons (narrowing from top to bottom) and with upright collars; the latter carried the same insignia as the earlier jackets.
-The style of the uniforms was subtly altered around 1915 or 1916 by the addition of epaulettes; these had a button fastening at the neck end and bore a prominent oval-shaped brass badge with 'Salford City Tramways' around the circumference, and an employee number in the centre, the latter in nickel numerals.
+From the late-Edwardian era onwards, motormen increasingly wore double-breasted, lancer-style tunics with five pairs of buttons (narrowing from top to bottom) and with stand-up collars; the latter carried the same insignia as the earlier jackets.
+The style of the uniforms was subtly altered around 1916 by the addition of epaulettes; these had a button fastening at the neck end and bore a prominent oval brass badge with 'SALFORD CITY TRAMWAYS' around the circumference, and an employee number in the centre, the latter in nickel numerals.
 This badge effectively replaced the collar insignia, which were therefore dispensed with.
-Around the same time, the small ‘coat of arms’ cap badge was superseded by a larger more elaborate pattern of municipal cap badge incorporating the full arms within a laurel wreath.
-The latter were issued in brass initially, though a switch was possibly made to nickel and/or chrome in later years.
-As the name of the undertaking was changed sometime in the mid-1930s to 'Salford Corporation Transport', it is highly likely that tramcar staff would have worn uniforms bearing 'Salford Corporation Transport' insignia in the last decade or so of the tramway's existence.
-These insignia would initially have been nickel, but were subsequently switched to chrome.
+Around the same time, the small municipal-device badge was superseded by a larger more elaborate pattern of municipal cap badge incorporating the full arms within a laurel wreath.
+The latter badges were issued in brass initially, though a switch was possibly made to nickel and/or chrome in later years.
+As the name of the undertaking was changed sometime in the mid-1930s — to Salford Corporation Transport — it is likely that tramcar staff would have worn uniforms bearing Salford Corporation Transport insignia in the last decade or so of the tramway's existence.
+With the exception of the epaulette badges, which remained brass, these insignia would probably have have been nickel, though they were eventually switched to chrome.
+In later years, the epaulette badges were used exclusively on senior staff uniforms, though this was possibly only well after the demise of the trams.

 In the interwar years, various changes were made to the style of the jackets in-line with the prevailing fashions, firstly by the addition of breast pockets, and finally to a more modern cut with lapels and epaulettes.

 The SCT also employed the services of female inspectors.
-These ladies wore a very similar uniform to their conducting counterparts, but with the addition of a much broader-brimmed straw bonnet; this carried a hat band, upon which a large cap badge was mounted, almost certainly the same as the pattern worn by male inspectors.
+These ladies wore a very similar uniform to their conducting counterparts, but with the addition of a much broader-brimmed straw bonnet; this carried a hat band, upon which a large cap badge was mounted, almost certainly the same pattern as those worn by male inspectors.
 A concession was also made for the hotter months of the year, in the form of a summer uniform; the main difference being the jacket, which was double-breasted with lapels rather than high fold-over collars; it was probably cut somewhat shorter as well.

 Further reading